Category: V

 🌎 Coordinates

-Vineyard Haven is part of the New England region of the United States.
-It’s located in the southeastern part of Massachusetts, on the island of Martha’s Vineyard.
-The total area of Vineyard Haven is approximately 4 square miles, most of which is land, with a small portion being water.
+Vershire is part of the New England region in the northeastern United States.
+It is located in the eastern part of Vermont, within Orange County.
+The town covers an area of about 37.1 square miles, with a small portion of it being water bodies.

 🏞️ Nature & Environment